naggie/megafilter/README.md

 You can specify `--password <password>` to require auth.
 A `--username` can be set, but this defaults to the executing user.

+**KNOWN ISSUE: Some subscriptions.xml files have a different format.
+This is being fixed: https://github.com/naggie/megafilter/issues/60**

 By default megafilter will save the published items to